ByAU

 1.2 Use Cases

-- Gaming: Rent rare in-game assets, skins, or characters.
+- Gaming: Rent out those rare in-game assets, awesome skins, or even characters that are tough to find.

-- Virtual Real Estate: Lease virtual land or properties in metaverse platforms.
+- Virtual Real Estate: Ever thought about leasing some virtual land or properties on metaverse platforms?

-- Digital Art: Enable fractional or temporary access to high-value art pieces.
+- Digital Art: You can let folks enjoy fractional or temporary access to those valuable art pieces.

-- DeFi Integration: Collateralize NFTs for liquidity pools or loans.
+- DeFi Integration: Why not use NFTs as collateral for liquidity pools or loans?

 2. Technical Foundations and Standards